 A cover letter to a prospective employer must be concise and flawless where grammar and spelling are concerned.
-It should be carefully structured and well written because employers and personnel officers will judge a prospective employee on the quality of this letter.
+It should be a carefully structured and well-written letter because employers and personnel officers will judge a prospective employee on its quality.

 - Conform to the standard rules of English and are free of spelling and grammatical errors.